openaps/AndroidAPSdocs/docs/EN/Usage/Automation.rst

     **Doubly important if action is a profile switch!**

 * Try and use Temp Targets instead of Profile Switches.
-Temp Targets do not reset Autosens back to 0.
+Temp Targets do not reset `Autosens <../Usage/Open-APS-features.html#autosens>`_ back to 0.
 * Make sure Profile switches are made sparingly and preferably at a last resort.

-    * Profile switching renders Autosens useless for a min of 6 hours.
+    * Profile switching renders `Autosens <../Usage/Open-APS-features.html#autosens>`_ useless for a min of 6 hours.

 * Profile switching will not reset the profile back to your base profile